ChrisLovric/ChrisLovric/README.md

 - 👋 Hello there, my name is Kristijan
 - 👀 I’m interested in gaming, football, music ...
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning PHP and have recently finished a 6 month long education at Edunova in Osijek
 - 📫 You can reach me at klovric991@gmail.com

 <!---